Optimizing enzymatic catalysts for rapid turnover of substrates with low enzyme sequestration: Introduction

-Although catalysts are not consumed by reactions, they typically accelerate them by participating in the intermediate states.
+Although catalysts are not consumed by reactions, they must transiently participate in the intermediate complexes.
 In so doing they face a central paradox: catalysts must bind strongly enough to participate in the reaction, but weakly enough to be recovered at the end.
 Moreover, whilst participating in a reaction, enzymatic catalysts are generally sequestered by their binding partners and cannot act on additional substrates.
-In some cases, particularly for signalling networks, this sequestration may allow novel, advantageous behaviour.
+In some cases this sequestration may allow novel, advantageous behaviour.
 For example, sequestration is necessary for the mechanism of ``zero-order ultrasensitivity" that allows for sharp responses of the output substrate to small changes in concentration of the input catalyst~\cite{goldbeter1981amplified,huang1996ultrasensitivity,ferrell2014ultrasensitivity}.
 Frequently, however, sequestration is a potential disadvantage~\cite{jayanthi2011retroactivity}: it can limit the maximal rate of substrate turnover, and can cause ``retroactive" loading effects in signalling networks that lead to breakdowns in assumptions of modularity~\cite{tuanase2006signal,ventura2008hidden,del2008modular,barton2013energy,del2015biomolecular,deshpande2017high}.
 The latter is a particular concern in the rational design of synthetic systems~\cite{meijer2017hierarchical}.

 The simple Michaelis-Menten model of enzymatic kinetics illustrates the problem of sequestration for substrate turnover~\cite{henri2006theorie,menten1913kinetik}.
-Consider the following reaction scheme
+Consider the following reaction scheme: